jwhberrios/Bikesharing/README.md

 ###### Bike Use By Trip Length & Gender (Figure.
 2)
 Just under 110,000 riders are self reported male.
 Followed by about 35,000 riders are self reported female.
 The remaining approximate 8,000 riders did not identify their gender.

 ![Weekday Use By Hour](https://github.com/jwhberrios/Bikesharing/blob/main/Resources/Trips_per_hour_weekday.png?raw=true)
 ###### Weekday Use By Hour (Figure.
 3)
+During the weekday, between 7-9am (morning rush hour) and 5-7pm (evening rush hour) is when bike use is at its highest.
+Out of the weekdays, Thursday has the highest bike use in those respective time slots.

 ![Weekday Use By Hour & Gender](https://github.com/jwhberrios/Bikesharing/blob/main/Resources/Trips_gender.png?raw=true)
 ###### Weekday Use By Hour & Gender (Figure.
 4)
+In the previous reported bike use, it is evident that males are the primary riders compard to females and the unknown group.

 ![User Type by Gender & Weekday](https://github.com/jwhberrios/Bikesharing/blob/main/Resources/Trips_gender_weekday.png?raw=true)
 ###### User Type By Gender & Weekday (Figure.
 5)
+Majority of the riders throughout the week are males with a subscription, followed by female riders who are subscribers, and unknown riders are the least.
+There are more subscribed riders than one time use riders using Citibikes across all gender groups.

 ![Top Starting Locations](https://github.com/jwhberrios/Bikesharing/blob/main/Resources/Top_starting_locations.png?raw=true)
 ###### Top Starting Locations (Figure.
 6)
+Midtown and West Side are popular tourist spots to start ride.

 ![Top Ending Locations](https://github.com/jwhberrios/Bikesharing/blob/main/Resources/Top_ending_locations.png?raw=true)
 ###### Top Ending Locations (Figure.
 7)
+Rides conclude in the same location as starting points.

 ### Summary